You don’t have to ‘learn to live with it’. Hypnotherapy for tinnitus could help you to forget all about it.

 ‘I’m grateful to have had tinnitus.
 It has made me sort the rest of my life out!’

-I think you’ll find it an unexpectedly enjoyable process and, whilst I can’t officially quote success rates, I can tell you that my tinnitus clients, to date, have all gone away, happily habituated – not to mention generally happier and calmer – within six to seven sessions.
+I think you’ll find it an unexpectedly enjoyable process and, whilst I can’t officially quote success rates, I can tell you that my tinnitus clients, to date, have all gone away, happily habituated – not to mention generally happier and calmer.

-This isn’t a guarantee, of course, because everybody is different.
-However, I simply give you these facts in order to reassure you that it can be done.
+I can’t offer a guarantee, of course, because everybody is different.
+However, I simply give you these facts in order to reassure you that it can be done, that habituation to tinnitus through hypnotherapy can be achieved..

 A word on tinnitus fora